dwebdesigner-josh/RoomToRoam/readme.md

 HOME PAGE NOTES:

 1. TODO - general:
-   - home page: accessibility and SEO overview/improvements as needed
+   - ALL PAGES: accessibility and SEO overview/improvements (most pages have some but not applied everywhere yet .. aria labels or alt labels, etc)

   - consider implementing startest into background image (for animated star flickering)